2025

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Contemporary hits like Genshin Impact show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like Fortnite show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 For Handheld players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, streamers from Oceania will prototype the next breakout worlds.
+As tools become simpler, AAA publishers from Oceania will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.